For hundreds of years, raw honey has been widely used for treating a number of health conditions.

 Actually, pasteurized honey is just about the same as unhealthy refined

-Unfortunately, most people like to buy crystal clear, clean looking honey because they do not know about the benefits of raw honey.
+Unfortunately, most people like to buy crystal clear, clean looking honey because they do not know about the benefits eating raw honey.

 Most of the time, raw honey is not readily available on most supermarket shelves.
 Raw, unfiltered honey normally crystallizes to a very thick consistency just after a couple of months.